SWI-Prolog/packages-semweb/doc/rdfdb.md

 origin of the triple.

 The actual storage is provided by the _|foreign language (C)|_ module.
-Using a dedicated C-based implementation we can reduced memory usage and improve indexing capabilities, for example by providing a dedicated index to support entailment over =|rdfs:subPropertyOf|=.
+Using a dedicated C-based implementation we can reduce memory usage and improve indexing capabilities, for example by providing a dedicated index to support entailment over =|rdfs:subPropertyOf|=.
 Currently the following indexes are provided (S=subject, P=predicate, O=object,